Spokoynaya nochʹ: Interpretations

-The author of the book “In the Footsteps of the Prophet of Light.
-Deciphering the Songs of Viktor Tsoi” Zufar Kadikov writes: “For those who do not believe in God or the devil, the lyrics of the song will most likely seem like a classic mess or a collection of abstruse quirks...
+Zufar Kadikov, author of the book In the Footsteps of the Prophet of Light – Deciphering the Songs of Viktor Tsoi, writes: “For those who do not believe in God or the devil, the lyrics of the song will most likely seem like a classic mess or a collection of abstruse quirks...
 But in this song, the timbre of the voice and the manner of performance are so clear that there are few who will not be touched by it and will not make them think”.

 Interpreters of the song believe that the song was influenced by Tsoi's love of nighttime as his favorite time of day, having once described it as having a unique sense of mystery, romance, and mysticism to it.
 Some also interpret the song as at least partly based around a lamentation of how people, consumed by daily routines, fail to appreciate such unique qualities of night and of life in general.

 Legacy

 "Spokoynaya Noch'" achieved significant recognition as an "anthem" of Russian rock history, ranking 38th in Nashe Radio's list of the top 100 Russian rock songs of the 20th century, as determined by listener votes in December 2000.

 The song was covered by the Russian rock band Alisa in an album of Kino covers and on several live albums.
 On the album "At Shabolovka" prior to performing "Spokoynaya Noch'" as the second to last track, frontman Konstantin Kinchev stated: "As long as we are alive, we will always sing this song, because it is very close and dear to us." and ended the song with the words: "Thank you, thank you Tsoi."

 The song has been covered and remixed on several tribute albums, such as KINOproby.
 Rap-tribute (2010) by the group "Pilgrim", “20 Years Without Kino” (2010) by the group U-Piter (with the participation of Vyacheslav Butusov and Yuri Kasparyan), “We Came from Kino” (2017) by Antokha MC and Anton Sevidov, and as part of the LAB project in 2020 by Lev Leshchenko, Therr Maitz, and Ukrainian rap artist Andro.
 The song was also performed in an instrumental symphonic manner on the album "SimfoniK" (2018) as part of the Simfonicheskoe Kino project, featuring Yuri Kasparyan.

-The song was featured in the soundtrack of the 2001 film "Sisters" directed by Sergei Bodrov, and the 2014 film "The Fool" directed by Yuri Bykov.
+The song was featured in the soundtrack of the 2001 film Sisters directed by Sergei Bodrov, and the 2014 film The Fool directed by Yuri Bykov.